Myrtle (Tao Jin Niang)

 Also Known As: True Myrtle, True Roman Myrtle, Myrtus, Corsican Pepper, Myrtle Pepper

-Medicinal Uses: Urinary and bladder infections, Alzheimer’s, diabetes, acne, hemorrhoids, aging skin, wounds, asthma, bronchitis, whooping cough, tuberculosis, diarrhea, worms; lowers blood sugar levels, lowers cholesterol, supports healthy digestion.
+Medicinal Uses: Urinary and bladder infections, Alzheimer’s, diabetes, acne, eczema, psoriasis, hemorrhoids, aging skin, wounds, asthma, bronchitis, whooping cough, tuberculosis, diarrhea, worms; high blood sugar, high cholesterol, healthy digestion.

 Pin Yin: Tao Jin Niang